zojabutenko/BEERT/README.md

 # BEERT

-BEERT project for the course Neural network methods in word processing.
+BEERT project for the course Neural network methods in text processing.

 The project consisted of 3 points: